-Coordinates and performs the examination, analysis, documentation and treatment of archival materials and/or rare published materials, according to professional standards and current archival and library procedures.
+Coordinates the examination, analysis, documentation and treatment of archival materials and/or rare published materials, according to professional standards and current archival and library procedures.

 Participates in the formulation and implementation of project planning, management, and workflow; determines project goals and schedules; and surveys archival and library holdings to identify materials in need of additional attention.